dragan/mono-build/README.md

     Copyright (C) 2002-2011 Novell, Inc, Xamarin, Inc and Contributors. www.mono-project.com ...

+To install a Mono version with [mope][mope]:

+mono-build provides a `mope-install` command that shortens

+    $ mono-build 2.10.9 /Users/dragan/local/mono-2.10.9

+to

+    $ mope install 2.10.9

 ## Thanks

 This project was heavily inspired by the [ruby-build](https://github.com/sstephenson/ruby-build) project by Sam Stephenson.